Presented by Emi Tanaka

 tf

-, each journal usually require external files (e.g. cls
+rticles, each journal usually require external files (e.g. cls or image files).GUI

 rmarkdown::draft("file.Rmd", template = "biometrics_article", package = "rticles")